LVLane: Deep Learning for Lane Detection and Classification in Challenging Conditions: Relevant Work

 \subsubsection{Anchor-Based Methods:}

-UFLD \cite{qin2020ultra} presents a row-anchor-based lane detection.
-It looks for lanes at some predefined target location instead of segmenting every pixel.
-This makes it faster.
+UFLD \cite{qin2020ultra} presents a row-anchor-based lane detection method that looks for lanes at some predefined target locations.
 Also, it proposes a structural loss function that uses prior lane shape, and direction to solve the visual-no-clue problem.
 In the work presented by CondLaneNet\cite{liu2021condlanenet}, a conditional lane detection strategy is introduced that relies on conditional convolution and a row anchor-based formulation.
 The approach involves first identifying the start points of lane lines and subsequently performing lane detection based on row anchors.
 In CLRNet\cite{zheng2022clrnet}, they use a novel network called Cross Layer Refinement Network that utilizes both global and local features.
-It uses a module called ROIGather to detect lanes with high semantic features and then performs refinement based on low-level features. besides, it proposes a LineIoU loss function that further improves localization accuracy.
+It uses a module called ROIGather to detect lanes with high semantic features and then performs refinement based on low-level features.
+Additionally, it proposes a LineIoU loss function that further improves localization accuracy.